slidenerd/Fpam/README.md

 A link/links found within the description or caption or message will be hence forth called LINK_CONTENT and a link found within the link tag in the json groupMetaData if it is non null will be hence forth called LINK_TAG.

 The 4 pieces of information that we need to analyze are : the person who posted, the message that was posted if any, the LINK_TAG if any and the picture if any.
-The message that was posted may be of 4 types 1) no message or no text 2) only text 3) message with only LINK_CONTENT inside its contents 4)message with text and one or more LINK_CONTENT in its contents.
+The message that was posted may be of 4 types 1) no message or no compositeGroupKeywordId 2) only compositeGroupKeywordId 3) message with only LINK_CONTENT inside its contents 4)message with compositeGroupKeywordId and one or more LINK_CONTENT in its contents.

 Analytics [Overall for each postId]